Posted by Robert Half on 04 November 2016

-A real plus to an employer is an individual who is able to oversee projects, resources and coworkers and deliver optimum results.
+A real plus to an employer is an individual who is able to oversee projects, resources and coworkers, while continuing to deliver optimum results.
 Even if you’ve never spearheaded a project, you’ve probably been in situations in which you’ve had to exhibit leadership capabilities.
 Review your previous work history and highlight times when you volunteered to train a new staff member or took the lead by pitching a more efficient plan or process.

 Being able to collaborate with others even under tense circumstances is a strong selling point to a hiring manager.
 Present yourself as a positive individual who enjoys teamwork.
 Think about times when you may have had to mediate disputes to keep the team focused.
 Exercise caution when speaking about former colleagues or managers though; badmouthing others reflects poorly on you.

 When preparing for a job interview, think about what your strengths are in terms of relating to people.
 Making these qualities a point of focus during your job interview is one way of edging out the competition and helping you land the job.

 If you're still developing some of these skills, demonstrate how you're learning new techniques to deal with some of these every day workplace situations.

 Here are some tips on how you can build your interpersonal skills over time: